aca123321/movie_recommender/README.md

 # movie_recommender
-Building a movie recommender system undertaken as a Major Project.
+Building a movie recommender system (undertaken as a Major Project in the final year of UG).